Israel bars German writer Grass from visiting over poem

 The author said in a weekend interview that, in retrospect, he would have phrased his poem differently to "make it clearer that I am primarily talking about the (Netanyahu) government."

-"I have often supported Israel, I have often been in the country and want the country to exist and at last find peace with its neighbors," he told the Sueddeutsche Zeitung newspaper.
+"I have often supported Israel, I have often been in the country and want the country to exist and at last find peace with its neighbours," he told the Sueddeutsche Zeitung newspaper.

 Grass had urged Germans for decades to come to terms with their Nazi past but his moral authority has never fully recovered after his belated admission in 2006 that he had once served in Hitler's Waffen SS.